CSS Styles and JavaScript Injection

 Interacting with the DOM

-Injected Javascript will execute soon after Intelligems loads, which may be before the page has rendered.
-If you want to interact with the DOM with injected Javascript, we recommend adding a listener, for example:
+Injected JavaScript will execute according to the JavaScript Injection Timing that you've set up, which may be before the page has rendered.
+If you want to interact with the DOM with injected JavaScript, we recommend adding a listener, for example:

 function myDOMChanges() {